NCCA/NGL/NCCALabs.md

 cmake -DCMAKE_INSTALL_PREFIX:PATH=~/NGL -DBUILD_PYNGL=True ..
 ```

-However this will use the defauly system python.
+However this will use the default system python.
 To use other versions of python such as those installed with pyenv you need to specify the correct python executable.

 ```
 cmake -DCMAKE_INSTALL_PREFIX:PATH=~/NGL -DPYTHON_EXECUTABLE:FILEPATH=~/.pyenv/shims/python -DBUILD_PYNGL=True ..